-I also took photos in February when the scene was generally grey and moody, then again in early Spring at the end of March when there was a much lighter misty feel and some green leaves beginning to show.
+I also took photos on my iPad in February when the scene was generally grey and moody, then again in early Spring at the end of March when there was a much lighter misty feel and some green leaves beginning to show.
 I converted these to black and white to see the tonal effects.

 Considering printmaking method

-Instead I worked further on the sketches and developed a very different series of monochrome prints from these at a second workshop:
+I worked further on the sketches and developed an edition of monochrome prints from these at a print-making workshop:

 - Lithography (stone lithography and photolithography) with Lisa Wilkens

-When I assessed my first version of the lithograph there were a number of issues – some of which could be corrected:
+When I assessed this first version of the lithograph there were a number of issues – some of which could be corrected: